 Vegan Flexible Dieting Meal Plans

-In 6 weeks, I’ve lost about 4 lbs but I’m not really concerned the number on the scale.
+I’m not really concerned the number on the scale.
 I look different and my clothes feel looser.
 I’ve leaned out significantly, especially in my arms, chest and upper legs.
 I feel fantastic and I’m more motivated than ever to continue this process.

 Above you’ll see my before photo on the left, and a check-in photo at 4 weeks on the right.
 There are only 2 lbs difference between these two photos.
 When you see yourself in the mirror everyday it can be hard to notice any progress but when you compare photos 6 weeks apart, it’s like, WOW!
-Consistency is everything and if you stick to it day after day, over time, it really adds up!

 I think in my last posts I made it seem like flexible dieting is a walk in the park, and indeed, there are aspects to it that are totally awesome.
 Like the ability to eat pancakes every weekend, or every day if I wanted to!
 That being said, it’s not always easy.
 You absolutely have to make it a lifestyle and you have to be dedicated to the process.